nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 ## Blueprints

-Blueprints are plug-ins that run in Sofie Core.
+Blueprints are plug-ins that run in Sofie&nbsp;Core.
 They interpret the data coming in from the rundowns and transform them into a rich set of playable elements \(Segments, Parts, AdLibs etc\).

 The blueprints are webpacked javascript bundles which are uploaded into Sofie via the GUI.
 They are custom-made and changes depending on the show style, type of input data \(NRCS\) and the types of controlled devices.
 A generic [blueprint that works with spreadsheets is available here](https://github.com/SuperFlyTV/sofie-demo-blueprints).

-When [Sofie Core](../dictionary#sofie-core) calls upon a Blueprint, it returns a JavaScript object containing methods callable by Sofie Core.
-These methods will be called by Sofie Core in different situations, depending on the method.
+When [Sofie&nbsp;Core](../dictionary#sofie-core) calls upon a Blueprint, it returns a JavaScript object containing methods callable by Sofie&nbsp;Core.
+These methods will be called by Sofie&nbsp;Core in different situations, depending on the method.
 Documentation on these interfaces are available in the [Blueprints integration](https://www.npmjs.com/package/tv-automation-sofie-blueprints-integration) library.

 There are 3 types of Blueprints, and all 3 must be uploaded into Sofie before the system works.